ajfriend/cyscs/readme.md

 # TODO
 - i get an error with `python setup.py` having to do with numpy includes; maybe I should be catching it and continue on...
+- check and convert scipy sparse matrices for input
+- do memory checks
+- check that options works as expected
+- how to package: `setup.py` can't import cython without adding cython as dependency? sub command?
+- python module structure?
+    - local imports
+    - hidden modules
+    - `__init__.py`
+    - figure out and simplify